yash-dani/healthdex/README.md

+# Healthdex 💊
-# TOHacks 2020
+## TOHacks 2020

-This is our project for TOHacks 2020.
-It involved making it easier for healthcare professionals to interact with documents
+Many hospitals across the world still use paper for keeping records.
+Healthdex provides a seamless way to transition these to a digital landscape using Google Cloud's document AI.
+It can scan any healthcare records and convert it into organization data, making it easy to search, access, and store patient info long term.

+Built by Yash Dani, Jack Hu, Jonathan Xu, & Ricky Mao on May 2020.